If you've ever wanted to be in 'Hamilton,' you can now do so — on Roblox

 NEW YORK (AP) — The landmark Broadway musical “Hamilton” has landed on Roblox, turning the innovative stage show into an immersive online environment for a new generation.

 “'Hamilton' has global recognition.
 Roblox has 66 million daily active users from all around the world.
-What a perfect match," Matt Edelman, president and chief commercial officer for Super League, which designed and built the online experience in collaboration with Small World Games.
+What a perfect match," Matt Edelman, president and chief commercial officer for Super League — which designed and built the online experience — tells The Associated Press ahead of Thursday's official launch.

 In the Hamilton Simulator, players use their own avatars as they rub shoulders with the musical's characters and negotiate through 10 levels set during the Revolutionary War.
 It starts at the New York docks and the goal is to free the city from British yoke.
 Appropriately, the music-filled game requires no real money from players.